epfl-ada/ada-2021-project-club6analysis/README.md

     - Source: Made by the group based on info found at https://en.wikipedia.org/wiki/List_of_Apple_Inc._media_events

 The data will be comparable to the quotes through the Date column.
 Stock data is only registered for days when the stock exchange is open, thus not including weekends and bank holidays.
-Therefore, we will group the stock data by week and average the features when comparing them in our Milestone 3 analysis..
+Therefore, we will group the stock data by week and average the features when comparing them in our analysis.

 ---